7 Best Substitutes for Dried Parsley: Exact Ratios & Uses

 7. Ground Coriander

-• Ratio: Half the amount of coriander as parsley.
+• Ratio: Use half the amount of ground coriander compared to dried parsley.

-• Best For: Curries, grain bowls, roasted vegetables.
+• Best For: Curries, grain bowls, roasted vegetables, and spice rubs.

 Ground Coriander